-3) Addition of 10MW of demand response to increase protection against 1 small adequacy risks in the event the Western Grid becomes less 2 reliable; and to prepare for a potential future of accelerated load growth 3 due to vehicle and building electrification; and 4 5 4) Continued participation in the Western Resource Adequacy Program 6 (WRAP) to ensure the region builds sufficient capacity and maintains 7 reliability while developing a recommendation on whether to join by the 8 end of the year.
-9 10 WHEREAS, the 2022 IRP analysis conforms to the requirements defined 11 in RCW 19.280.030, and 12 WHEREAS the Board conducted a public hearing on the plan on August 13 24, 2022, and 14 WHEREAS Tacoma Power requests approval and adoption of the 2022 15 16 Integrated Resource Plan by the Board; Now, therefore, 17 BE IT RESOLVED BY THE PUBLIC UTILITY BOARD OF THE CITY OF TACOMA: 18 That following notice and a public hearing, Tacoma Power's 2022 19 Integrated Resource Plan is approved, and the appropriate officers of the City 20 are directed to file such plan with the state of Washington in accordance with 21 Chapter 19.280 RCW.
-22 23 Approved as to form: 24 /s/Chair the Office 25 Chief Deputy City Attorney Secretary 26 Clerk Adopted 8-24-22 2 U-11337 2022\Resolutions\Power\U-11337 2022 Integrated Resource Plan
+3) Addition of 10MW of demand response to increase protection against 1 small adequacy risks in the event the Western Grid becomes less 2 reliable; and to prepare for a potential future of accelerated load growth 3 due to vehicle and building electrification; and 4 4) Continued participation in the Western Resource Adequacy Program 5 6 (WRAP) to ensure the region builds sufficient capacity and maintains 7 reliability while developing a recommendation on whether to join by the 8 end of the year.
+9 WHEREAS, the 2022 IRP analysis conforms to the requirements defined 10 11 in RCW 19.280.030, and 12 WHEREAS the Board conducted a public hearing on the plan on August 13 24, 2022, and 14 15 WHEREAS Tacoma Power requests approval and adoption of the 2022 16 Integrated Resource Plan by the Board; Now, therefore, 17 BE IT RESOLVED BY THE PUBLIC UTILITY BOARD OF THE CITY OF TACOMA: 18 That following notice and a public hearing, Tacoma Power's 2022 19 Integrated Resource Plan is approved, and the appropriate officers of the City 20 are directed to file such plan with the state of Washington in accordance with 21 Chapter 19.280 RCW.
+22 Approved as to form: 23 Chair 24 /s/ Chief Deputy City Attorney Secretary 25 Adopted 26 Clerk 2022\Resolutions\Power\U-11337 2022 Integrated Resource Plan